Rebuilding Trust with Food After a Cancer Diagnosis

 When everything you’ve relied on feels less certain, you may find yourself questioning what to trust, what to choose, or what matters.
 That’s not a personal failing - it’s a very natural response.

-It’s paying attention to what helps you feel steadier and letting those cues gently shape the path forward.
+It’s paying attention to what helps you feel steadier, and allowing those cues to guide what comes next.
 This is how trust slowly returns.

 Food Matters - But So Does How You Relate to It

-The choices you make every day can meaningfully support your strength, your healing, your tolerance of treatment, your symptoms and your quality of life.
+The choices you make day to day can meaningfully support your strength, healing, treatment tolerance, symptoms, and quality of life.

-There is a huge amount within your reach, and that is empowering.
+There is a great deal within your reach - and that is empowering.

 That’s the empowering part - not restrictive, but proactive.